drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-02/exercise.md

 Moving right along, let's enable these two new state saving entry points in `contract.rs`.

-Since the decentralized identity system won't work without the contract addressses of `Imbiber` (Potion) and `passport-token`, we also need to add them to `instantiate`.
+Since the decentralized identity system won't work without the contract addressses of Potion and `passport-token`, we also need to add them to `instantiate`.

 After adding our new parameters the messages for `instantiate` and `execute`, in Portal, look like this